suspect-devices/digithink/docs/serverdocs/OperationsGuide.md

 * 10.0.0.0/24 wireguard lan
 * 198.202.31.129/25 A public facing lan.

 The host itself does not have any public facing interfaces.
-It only accessible though the admin lan.
-The containers which handle all public facing work do so via an anonymous bridge configuration, allowing them to access the internet directly without allowing external access to the servers.
+It only accessible though the wireguard protected admin lan.
+The containers, which handle all public facing work do so via an anonymous bridge configuration, allowing them to access the internet directly without allowing external access to the underlying servers.